judsonlmoore/judsonlmoore.com/_posts/trivago/2018-08-21-trivagovibe-summer-2018.markdown

 ---

 **I love working at trivago!** The company embodies many of my core passions: technology and innovation, travel, multiculturalism, and on occasion, music!
 The trivagoVibe is a bi-annual concert of trivago's musically-talented employees and is the activity where I have the most fun at work (and yes, that includes [the famed trivago on Tour annual trip](https://www.judsonlmoore.com/trivago-tour-2017/).
 Nothing beats live music in my book!)
 And at trivago, live music means **trivagoVibe!**

 trivago recently moved into [a new spaceship-like campus](https://youtu.be/LQikZZIia2k) in Düsseldorf, which is an incredible facility in every way, including lots of open-air spaces which are perfect for music.
 During the past trivagoVibes, I didn't have the opportunity to perform and so this time I was as proactive as possible to make sure that I would be included in the lineup. **I couldn't be more satisfied with the outcomes.**

 The lineup of musicians was incredibly impressive.
 With a range of genres from singer-songwriter, blues, country, rock, and dance music, **there was something for everyone.**

-{% assign carousels = site.data.carousels %}
-{% assign images = carousels["2018-08-21-trivagovibe-summer-2018"] %}
-{% include carousel-post.html images=images %}

 ## How e-Drums Changed Everything